hindu-comm/mail_stream_indology/2013/09/Fwd_Snakes_and_Ladde/12__Dominik_Wujastyk.md

 +++
 [Archive link](https://list.indology.info/pipermail/indology/2013-September/038334.html)

-​There are some classic Snakes and Ladders ("Heaven and Hell") paintings in the collection of the ​
+There are some classic Snakes and Ladders ("Heaven and Hell") paintings in the collection of the
-​Wellcome Library in London.
+Wellcome Library in London.
 See the links to the library's "Wellcome Images" link below, but also write to a librarian and request:

    - Wellcome MS Indic Raghavan M.17
    and
-   - ​Wellcome MS Indic ​​beta 781​[image: Inline images 2]
+   - Wellcome MS Indic beta 781[image: Inline images 2]